 On November 24, 2013, Atlus officially revealed Persona 5 through a live stream.
 Not a lot of information regarding the game was shown, but a release date of "Winter 2014" was shown.
 It was also confirmed to be a PlayStation 3 title, suggesting that it's exclusive for the platform since no mention of Xbox 360 was made.
 The trailer also confirmed involvement from Katsura Hashino, Shigenori Soejima, and Shoji Meguro.

 A single sentence regarding the game was teased in the trailer: "You are slave.
 Want emancipation?"

-On November 26, additional information surfaced from the Japanese website Dengeki.
 The chairs featured in the original teaser is a setting from a Japanese high school classroom.
 The theme of Persona 5 will focus on the emotion of joy after overcoming trials (thus freeing yourself from chains, pictured in the teaser with chains around school chairs), which could be some form of criticism against the strict and stressful Japanese school system.

 During Sony's SCEJA Press Conference in 2014 a new released date of 2015 was announced and it was also revealed that Persona 5 would be released on the PlayStation 4 as well as the PlayStation 3.
 The very first gameplay trailer for Persona 5 was included on a Blu-Ray disc in the first-print run of Persona 4: Dancing All Night but did not mention anything about the game's launch date.
 At Tokyo Game Show 2015 the title was delayed yet again to Summer 2016.
 A more concrete release date was not announced until May 5, 2016 when Atlus held a live-stream event where they revealed a new trailer along with a Japanese release date of September 15, 2016.
 On June 7, 2016 the official PlayStation Blog announced that the game had been given a release date of February 14, 2017 for North America.